ScriptWare-Software/ScyllaNinja/README.md

 You can manually inject ScyllaHide at any time during a debug session via:
 - **Plugins > ScyllaNinja > Inject ScyllaHide**

-This is useful for:
-- Retrying if automatic injection failed
-- Injecting after the initial breakpoint
-- Re-injecting after modifying settings

-The plugin prevents accidental double-injection by tracking injection state and prompting for confirmation.
+ScyllaNinja prevents accidental double-injection by asking you to confirm if you actually want to inject again.

 ## Settings